simplysuvi/simplysuvi/README.md

 <h2>Professional Life</h2>
 <p>
   Currently at <strong>DieselCore</strong>, I architect AI solutions focused on conversational systems, computer vision, and knowledge retrieval.

-With 3+ years spanning Data Science, AI/ML, Software Development, and Marketing, I bring diverse perspectives to every challenge.
+  With 3+ years spanning data science, software engineering, and applied machine learning, I bring a cross-functional lens to every challenge.
+I care about what works.
+And why it matters.
 </p>

 <h2>Beyond Work</h2>
 <p>
   When I'm not engineering solutions, I create music as a verified Spotify artist.
-This creative outlet complements my technical work—both involve recognizing patterns, whether in data or musical notes.
+This creative outlet complements my technical work - both involve recognizing patterns, whether in data or musical notes.
 I find that moving between these worlds enhances my ability to approach problems from unique angles.
 </p>

 <h2>Philosophy</h2>